apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 Several specific details would be useful to see:

-- knowing which API needs immediate attention
+- which API needs immediate attention
     - problematic APIs appearing on top of the list
     - see a quick number of APIs that need immediate action before seeing the overview
-- see the number of failed calls
+- the number of failed calls
     - see failed/error/slow calles
-- see the correlation between response time and slow/failed calls in the charts
+- the correlation between response time and slow/failed calls in the charts
-- see a list of slow/faild/error calls and their time for a parcitular API
+- a list of slow/faild/error calls and their time for a parcitular API
 - details such as HTTPS handshake durations, DNS lookup duration, etc. might be needed.
 - numbers should be the main thing to getfocus (1st glance)